 Another example of this kind of thing is when someone draws a piano keyboard, and puts black keys between every white key… Like okay, you’re not a musician.
 That’s fine.
 But can you at least look at a keyboard for accuracy?
 OMG

 I wish they would have either just called them treble clefs, or just made them into actual musical notes!
 They easily could’ve taken that little heart diamond, and made that the note head, and turned it into an eighth note.

 Okay.
 Done with that part.
 Inaccuracies everywhere, it’s fine.
 Whatever.
 No one but me even noticed.

 Now the microphone is cute, cause all singers who perform use a microphone when singing on stage.
 That’s fine.
-All these equipment did make sense, because they are what the Arianna Grande unit is wearing, so it fits.
+All these equipment did make sense, because they are what the Ariana Grande unit is wearing, so it fits.

 Sigh.
 This is my other grievance.
-While discussing this with one of my friends, he said “Well maybe Arianna Grande has some new cosmetic line coming out soon, or maybe it’s out already, and they wanted to promote it here.”
+While discussing this with one of my friends, he said “Well maybe Ariana Grande has some new cosmetic line coming out soon, or maybe it’s out already, and they wanted to promote it here.”